On some finiteness results in real \'etale cohomology: Generic base change

 Since the generic fiber of $(\mathbb{A}^1_S-U_1)\times_S\cdots\times_S (\mathbb{A}^1_S-U_d)\to S$ is finite, by shrinking $S$, we may assume that $T$ is finite over $S$.

 Let $\bar{Y}$ be the closure of $Y$ in $\mathbb{P}^n_S$.
-By shrinking $S$, we may assume that $\bar{Y}-V$ is also finite over $S$.
+The image $S_1$ of $\bar{Y}-Y\to S$ is closed in $S$ (since $\bar{Y}$ is proper over $S$) and does not contain the generic point (since the generic fiber of $X$ is non-empty), therefore by replacing $S$ by $S-S_1$, we may assume that $\bar{Y}-V$ is also finite over $S$.
 By Lemma~\ref{lm:cis2.4.9}, we may replace $Y$ by $\bar{Y}$, which amounts to say that we may assume that the structure morphism $p:Y\to S$ is proper.
 Therefore we are reduced to the following situation: $Y$ is proper over $S$, and there exists a open immersion $j:V\to Y$ with dense image whose complement $Y-V$ finite over $S$ such that $K_{|f^{-1}(V)}$ satisfies base change along $f_V:f^{-1}(V)\to V$ over $S$, that is, the formation of $Rj_!j^*Rf_*K$ is compatible with any base change over $S$.

 Denote by $i:Y-V\to Y$ the canonical closed immersion.
 We have the localization sequence

 Therefore it remains to show that after shrinking $S$, the formation of $Ri_*i^*Rf_*K$ is compatible with any base change over $S$.
 Since $Ri_*=Ri_!$ commutes with any base change, it suffices to prove that after shrinking $S$, the formation of $i^*Rf_*K$ is compatible with any base change over $S$.
 Since the composition $pi$ is finite, by Lemma~\ref{lm:fincons}, it suffices to prove that after shrinking $S$, the formation of $Rp_*Ri_*i^*Rf_*K$ is compatible with any base change over $S$.
 Applying the functor $Rp_*$ to~\eqref{eq:locflower*}, we obtain the following distinguished triangle: